Wickes Group Advances Share Buyback Program

 Wickes Group (GB:WIX) has released an update.

-Wickes Group plc has reported the acquisition and subsequent cancellation of 50,318 of its own ordinary shares, as part of its share buyback program, at prices ranging between 146.0 to 147.6 pence per share.
-This latest transaction brings the total number of shares bought back by the company to over 14 million.
-Following the cancellation, the company’s total issued share capital will be reduced, affecting the total number of voting rights available to shareholders.
+Wickes Group PLC has recently announced the repurchase and subsequent cancellation of 44,521 of its own ordinary shares, with transaction prices ranging from 140.6 to 143.4 pence per share.
+This move is part of an ongoing buyback program, which has seen the company acquire over 14 million shares to date.
+Following the cancellation, Wickes’ total issued share capital will be reduced, resulting in 245,430,775 voting rights for remaining shareholders.

 For further insights into GB:WIX stock, check out TipRanks’ Stock Analysis page.